sciber-io/yubikey-locker/README.md

-# Yubikey Autolocker by Sciber
+# YubiKey Autolocker by Sciber

-To enable automatic lock when removing the yubikey
+To enable automatic lock when removing the YubiKey

 ### Windows
 Download sciber-yklocker.exe to at C:\Program Files\Sciber\sciber-yklocker\sciber-yklocker.exe